 - 5 minutes before it’s due to come out of the oven, check to see if it is cooked by testing it with a skewer.
 If skewer comes out clean, remove from oven.
 Also it should be a light golden colour on top

-6 Ways to Pimp Your Date Loaf
+6 Ways to Pimp Your Healthy Date Bread Recipe

 - Add some sugar free chocolate chips